siverson90/trainschedule/README.md

 **function just for upating train times???

 add a math function to see the current time and make the updating schedule logic

+create a while loop where the variable is the current time.

+each loop will add the the frequency until the time is train time is greater than the current time.
+When and only when its greater it will be returned to the table.

+for loop
+nested if that is checking is train next arrival > current time, if True return